The 30th Methodological Seminar "Security, Violence, and Vulnerability from a Biblical Perspective" took place

 Pavlo Shevchuk introduced attendees to various theological perspectives and critics of the ontologization of violence, ways to overcome it, and shared his views on models of contemporary political theology and their application in the context of the Russian-Ukrainian war.

-The recording of the seminar will be available on the Institute's Youtube channel.
+The recording of the seminar is available on the Institute's Youtube channel.